Pictured: The 2024 Directed Reading Mentors and Mentees

 During the Winter and Spring quarters, mentees will meet once a week for an hour with their mentors to discuss material related to their project.

-At the end of the program, each mentee will give a 20 minute presentation on something cool that they have learned.
+At the end of the program (near the end of the spring quarter), each mentee will give a 20-minute presentation on something cool that they have learned.
 The mentor-mentee team will work together on this presentation during the last month of the program.

-We will have a few social events in which we all get together to give updates on our projects and to consider relevant issues to the program such as: ways in which we can build an inclusive and diverse math community, ways in which we can improve as communicators of math ideas, and ways in which we can be supportive mentors.
+We will have a few social events in which we all get together to give updates on our projects and to consider relevant issues to the program such as: stories of resilience in mathematics, ways in which we can build a welcoming math community, ways in which we can improve as communicators of mathematical ideas, and ways in which we can be supportive mentors.

-We are particularly interested in supporting the participation of students of color, including Latinx, Black and Indigenous students as well as the participation of LGBTQI+ students, non-binary students, trans students and/or women.
-If you are on the fence about applying and/or have any questions please reach out to Dr. Mandi (mandi dot schaefferfry at du dot edu).
+If you are on the fence about applying and/or have any questions please reach out to Dr. Mandi (mandi (dot) schaefferfry (at) du (dot) edu).

 Prerequisites to apply: